maticnetwork/terraform-polygon-supernets/docs/README.md

 This repository contains Terraform automation for deploying Polygon Supernet infrastructure on AWS.

+Please Note: This does not deploy a production like environment.

 # Polygon Supernets AWS Deployment using Terraform / Ansible

 Polygon Supernets is Polygon's solution to build and power dedicated